 The Gold Preferred plan is Nissan’s highest level of coverage and protects virtually every component in your vehicle.
 The only items not covered are regular maintenance (wiper blades, tires, lights, batteries, etc.), cosmetic damage, and physical damage.

-The Silver Preferred plan covers all the components described in the Powertrain Preferred plan, plus 690+ additional components and three extra benefits listed below:
+The Silver Preferred warranty covers all the components described in the lower-tier Powertrain Preferred plan, plus over 690 additional components and three extra benefits listed below:

-- Emergency travel/trip interruption benefits: Alternative transportation, meals, and lodging covered up to $500 per claim should a mechanical breakdown occur 1000 miles or more away from home
+Alternative transportation, meals, and lodging covered up to $500 per claim should a mechanical breakdown occur 100 miles or more away from home

-- Car rental reimbursement: Reimbursement up to $35 per day for rental cars (up to five days) and $175 per breakdown
+Reimbursement up to $35 per day for rental cars (up to 5 days) and $175 per breakdown

 The Powertrain Preferred plan covers the cost of repair or replacement due to mechanical breakdown on the parts listed below:

-- Suspension: Upper and lower control arms and bushings, upper and lower ball joints, hubs, king pins and bearings, and more
+Upper and lower control arms and bushings, upper and lower ball joints, hubs, kingpins and bearings, and more

-- 24-hour emergency roadside assistance: Up to $100 per claim for towing, tire services, fuel delivery, locksmith, and battery jumpstart with no deductible required
+Up to $100 per claim for towing service, tire services, fuel delivery, locksmith, and battery jump-start with no deductible required

-- Transferability: You may transfer your extended warranty for a nominal fee to the new owner if you decide to sell your vehicle.
+- Transferability: You may transfer your extended warranty for a nominal fee to a new owner if you decide to sell your vehicle.

-- Deductible: You may choose between a $0 or $100 deductible per visit.
+- Deductible: Rather than foot the bill for repair costs, you may choose between a $0 or $100 deductible per visit.
 The $0 option will have a higher monthly premium than the $100 deductible option.

 - Dealership Specific: Your car must be serviced at an authorized Nissan dealership rather than a local car repair shop.

-- No paying up front: Nissan will pay the dealership directly for the repairs, so there is no need to pay up front and wait for reimbursement later, except for the $100 deductible, if you select that option.
+- No paying up front: Nissan will pay the dealership directly for the repairs, so there is no need to pay up front and wait for reimbursement later.

-- Flexible terms: Nissan offers a wide range of term options for both new and pre-owned vehicles.
-However, if your extended coverage is bundled with the rest of your car’s financing, that also means you’re paying interest on the extended warranty and will see a higher monthly payment.
+- Flexible terms: Nissan offers a wide range of term options for both new Nissan vehicles and pre-owned vehicles.
+However, if your extended coverage plan is bundled with the rest of your new car’s financing, that also means you’re paying interest on the extended warranty and will see a higher monthly payment.